 Figure 9.6: LETGS 1st order effective area (EA) with ACIS-S and HRC-S, showing plus and minus orders separately; lower panel shows low-EA regions in more detail.
 The effects of dither and ACIS bad columns are included.
-EAs for LETG+ACIS-S are shown for spectra centered on row 512 (SIM-Z=0 mm, Z-offset=0').
+EAs for LETG+ACIS-S are shown for spectra centered on row 520 (SIM-Z=0 mm, Z-offset=0 arcmin).
 See Section 9.4.2/SIM-Z Offsets and Offset Pointing for more information regarding the choice of ACIS row and Y-offset.
-Dotted lines mark ACIS chip boundaries, and HRC plate gaps appear near -53 Å and +63 Å. ACIS curves are for Y-offset=+1.2' and HRC curve is for Y-offset=0'.
-The LETG+HRC EA is decreasing 0.5% per year at all wavelengths, while the LETG+ACIS EA is slowly falling because of increasing contamination on the ACIS Optical Blocking Filters.
-Note the abrupt decline beyond +27 Å as longer wavelengths fall on the FI S4 chip, while the BI S1 chip provides useful EA for several Å longward of the C-K edge at -44 Å. Y-offsets may be chosen to tailor the coverage of BI chips (S1 and S3), which have significantly higher QE at low energies than the FI chips.
+Dotted lines mark ACIS chip boundaries, and HRC plate gaps appear near -53Å and +63 Å. ACIS curves are for Y-offset=+1.4 arcmin and HRC curve is for Y-offset=0 arcmin.
+The LETG+HRC EA is decreasing ~0.5% per year at all wavelengths, while the LETG+ACIS EA is slowly falling because of increasing contamination on the ACIS Optical Blocking Filters.
 See also Figure 9.17, which plots effective areas for combined plus and minus orders.